By Alicia McGowan and Sabrina Sucato

 Posted by LEGOLAND New York on Thursday, July 16, 2020

-After commencing development in spring 2019, building is fully underway for the 150-acre theme park and 250-room onsite hotel.
+After commencing development in spring 2019, building is nearly complete for the 150-acre theme park and 250-room onsite hotel.
 When it debuts, the hotel will feature themed rooms for young pirates, knights in shining armor, LEGO Friends, and Ninjago lovers.

 The amusement park, meanwhile, will take visitors through seven themed lands with more than 50 rides, shows, and attractions scattered among them.
 Notably, the park’s opening will mark the global debut for the LEGO Factory Adventure Ride, in which each guest becomes a Minifigure.